BheemeshPujari/Python/README.md

 (1, 2, 3)
 <class 'tuple'>
 ```
-3.Enumerate
+3. Enumerate
-enumerate is a built in function that returns an iterator of tuples containing  indices and values of a list.
+enumerate is a built-in function that returns an iterator of tuples containing  indices and values of a list.
 ```python
 rank_list = [('arjun', 1), ('krishna', 2), ('ram', 3)]
 for rank in enumerate(rank_list):